bdjones13/bdjones13.github.io/index.md

 ## Overview
 [**Persistent Topological Laplacians** (PTLs)](https://www.youtube.com/watch?v=SIHirU11jqI) **generalize [persistent homology](https://en.wikipedia.org/wiki/Persistent_homology)**, like the one in [this paper](https://users.math.msu.edu/users/weig/paper/p290.pdf) by [Rui Wang](https://wangru25.github.io/).
 They also **generalize the [graph Laplacian](https://en.wikipedia.org/wiki/Laplacian_matrix)** of spectral graph theory to higher-order simplicial complexes (and other structures, such as path complexes).
 The eigenvalues (spectra) of a PTL reveals persistent homology and geometric qualities of the complex.
 Computing the PTL and its eigenvalues is hard.

+As part of the Spring 2025 WinCompTop+AATRN Tutorial-a-thon, I made a <a href="https://youtu.be/IBS4PQ8usFY?si=X5im1nSkTEnixjJ3"><strong>YouTube tutorial</strong></a> that introduces Persistent Laplacians.

 ## I am currently interested in: